Pistol Accuracy & Precision: Combat Hold and Center Hold

 Frequently Asked Questions

-What is the difference between Combat Hold and Center Hold in pistol aiming?
+What is the difference between Combat Hold and Center Hold in pistol shooting?

-Why is knowing your pistol's sight hold important for accuracy?
+Why is understanding your pistol's sight hold important?

-No, at very close combat distances, such as 5 yards, the difference in point of impact between Combat Hold and Center Hold is negligible.
-The distinction becomes critical for precision at 25 yards and beyond.
+At very close combat distances, typically around 5 yards, the difference in impact between Combat Hold and Center Hold is usually negligible.
+The importance increases significantly with distance.

 More Training & Techniques Videos You Might Like